LorittaBot/Loritta/docs/DEVELOPERS.md

 │
 └── services
     ├── pudding
-    │   ├── type
-    │   │   * Set this to POSTGRESQL
     │   ├── database
     │   │   * Set this to your PostgreSQL database name │   ├── address